raalesir/ndb_cluster_ansible/README.md

 The purpose is to test and play with the `NDB MySQL cluster` installation.

-The goal is to make installation as automated as possible with Ansible.
+The goal is to make installation as automated as possible with `Ansible`.
 Tested on:
 ```
 ❯ vagrant --version